-Late Hawaii senator’s widow christens warship bearing name
+Wife of late Sen. Inouye christens warship bearing his name

 “He was someone who saw the horrors of war firsthand,” she told the crowd.
 “Dan always believed that the best way to avoid war to have the strongest military that we could.”

+Twenty-two protesters were arrested outside the christening on charges of obstructing a public way, police said.
+The demonstrators numbered about 50 and included members of Maine Veterans for Peace and the Global Network Against Weapons and Nuclear Power in Space.

-The Hawaiian tradition will continue when the Arleigh Burke-class guided missile destroyer is commissioned into service — its homeport will be Pearl Harbor, Hawaii.
+The Hawaiian tradition will continue when the Arleigh Burke-class guided missile destroyer is commissioned into service; its homeport will be Pearl Harbor, Hawaii.

-Displaying more than 9,000 tons (8,165 metric tons), the 510-foot (155-meter) ships can easily top 30 knots while simultaneously waging war with enemy ships, submarines, missiles and aircraft.
+Displaying more than 9,000 tons (8,165 metric tons), the 510-foot (155-meter) ship can easily top 30 knots while simultaneously waging war with enemy ships, submarines, missiles and aircraft.

-Their combat system uses powerful computers and a phased-array radar to track more than 100 targets.
+Its combat system uses powerful computers and a phased-array radar to track more than 100 targets.
 It’s also equipped with ballistic missile defense capability.